GreenCatInForest/GreenCatInForest/README.md

 ## Hi there 👋

-Now I'm building Fullstack Django REST API using PostgreSQL.
+Now I'm building Fullstack Django Python REST API using PostgreSQL.
 I have a background in JavaScript and React Web Development, as well as a social science background.

 ## Current Project
-- REST API for CL LTD.
+- REST API for CL LTD
+- TOM App for CL LTD

 ## Previous Project
 - 🔭 BaroQue - Here Is Your Cocktail Bar - an interactive app for cocktail search.